How do I buy Facebook stock if I don’t live in the United States?

 Facebook has become a popular worldwide platform so the interest in the stock comes from investors in many countries.
 I get asked how to buy Facebook stock mostly from people living in Africa, Asia, Europe, and Australia.

-Another company that is already exciting investors the world over is Alibaba.
-They are a Chinese company that has chosen to go public on a US exchange (which one hasn’t been decided yet) and it could be the biggest IPO of 2014.
-Interest in Alibaba stock is growing and will get even greater as we get nearer the IPO date.
+Another company that is already exciting investors the world over is Snapchat.
+It is widely rumored that it will finally go public in the first half of 2017 and it will probably be the biggest IPO of the year.
+Interest in Snapchat stock is growing and will get even greater as we get nearer the IPO date.

 Find A Broker In Your Country